Optimal (controlled) quantum state preparation and improved unitary synthesis by quantum circuits with any number of ancillary qubits: Introduction

-For general unitary synthesis, based on cosine-sine decomposition and Grover search, we optimize the circuit depth for general unitary synthesis. \begin{theorem}[Unitary synthesis] For any $m\ge 0$, any $n$-qubit unitary $U\in\mathbb{C}^{2^n\times 2^n}$ can be implemented by a quantum circuit with $m$ ancillary qubits, using single-qubit gates and CNOT gates, of depth $O\left(n2^{n/2}+\frac{n^{1/2}2^{3n/2}}{m^{1/2}}\right)$ when $m=\Omega\left(2^n/n\right)$.
-In particular, the depth is $O(n2^{n/2})$ when $m = \Theta(4^n/n)$. \end{theorem} Theorem \ref{thm:unitary_mul_intro} and previous circuit depth for general unitary synthesis are shown in Figure \ref{fig:result}.

-This result improves the one in \cite{rosenthal2021query} is two-fold.
+For general unitary synthesis, based on the cosine-sine decomposition and Grover search, we can improve the circuit depth for general unitary synthesis as follows. \begin{theorem}[Unitary synthesis] For any $m\ge 0$, any $n$-qubit unitary $U\in\mathbb{C}^{2^n\times 2^n}$ can be implemented by a quantum circuit with $m$ ancillary qubits, using single-qubit gates and CNOT gates, { of depth $O(4^n/(n+m))$} when $m=O(2^n/n)$, $O\left(\frac{n^{1/2}2^{3n/2}}{m^{1/2}}\right)$ when ${\Omega(2^n/n) \le m}\le O(4^n/n)$, and $O(n2^{n/2})$ when $m = \Omega(4^n/n)$. \end{theorem} The improvement of this result over the one in \cite{rosenthal2021query} is two-fold.
 First, to achieve the same minimum depth of $O(n2^{n/2})$, we need fewer ancillary qubits: we need $m = \Theta(4^n/n)$ compared to $m = \Theta(n4^n)$ used in \cite{rosenthal2021query}.
 Second, our method works for any $m$ as opposed to the one in \cite{rosenthal2021query} which needs $m = \Theta(n4^n)$ many ancillary qubits.
+Note that there is still a gap between upper and lower bounds when $m = \omega(2^n/n)$, left as an interesting open question for future studies.

+Theorem \ref{thm:unitary_mul_intro} and previous results on circuit depth for general unitary synthesis are shown in Figure \ref{fig:result}.

+{ \textbf{Relation to QRAM}.
+The CQSP problem has a close relation to quantum random access memory (QRAM).
+In the original proposal \cite{giovannetti2008quantum,Giovannetti2008Architectures}, QRAM aims to provide the transformation of $\ket{i}\ket{0^n} \to \ket{i}\ket{\psi_i}$ for all $i\in \B^k$, where $\ket{\psi_i}$'s are states in $\{\ket{0},\ket{1}\}^{\otimes n}$ or in $(\mathbb{C}^2)^{\otimes n}$, depending on whether the QRAM stores classical or quantum information as its content.
+Many quantum algorithms such as those mentioned at the beginning of this section, usually assume an efficient implementation of QRAM with classical content, and the hope is to have a hardware device to realize this.
+Despite some conceptual designs, working QRAM devices are yet to be convincingly demonstrated, even for a small scale.
+Results on CQSP in this paper address a related and fundamental question of \textit{implementing QRAM (with quantum content) by standard quantum circuits}, and show tight depth and size bounds for it.}

 \paragraph{Organization.} The rest of this paper is organized as follows.
 In Section \ref{sec:pre}, we introduce notation and review some previous results.
 In Section \ref{sec:QSP_optimal}, we will present a quantum circuit for (controlled) quantum state generation using arbitrary number of ancillary qubits.
 Then we will show a quantum circuit for general unitary synthesis in Section \ref{sec:unitary}.